PrestaShop/prestashop.github.io/content/news/posts/2023/contributor-interview-amirhossein.md

 I am currently CEO [Chief Executive Officer] at Gruccia.
 We are 18 people and we have more than 27000 SKUs [Stock Keeping Units].
 Gruccia is an ecommerce company specializing in underwear, socks, and some other related categories, and it uses PrestaShop.

 Fasleaval, on the other hand, is an agency specializing in PrestaShop products and services.
-We have provided tens of hours of [free training videos](https://fasleaval.com/blog/آموزش-پرستاشاپ-رایگان-ویدیوی) from downloading PrestaShop up to some advanced configurations.
+We have provided tens of hours of [free training videos](https://fasleaval.com/blog/آموزش-پرستاشاپ-رایگان-ویدیوی) from downloading PrestaShop up to some more advanced configurations.
 We also offer some themes and modules.

 When I co-founded Gruccia in 2015, there was little to no training available to work with PrestaShop (at least in Persian).
 I remember that it was very difficult for me to get to know PrestaShop and start using it.
 From there, I promised myself that I would provide training for others – I was, myself, learning to work with PrestaShop at the same time.